starlinglab/authenticated-attributes/docs/http.md

 ## Running

 Run `node server.js` in the `hyperbee` directory.
-You can set the port it runs on with the `PORT` environment variable, and `UWAZI_HYPERCORE` to where the database files will be stored.
+You can set the port it runs on with the `PORT` environment variable, and `HYPERCORE` to where the database files will be stored.
 Set `JWT_SECRET` to your JWT secret for authenticating writes.

 ## Headers